therapy for low self esteem

 2) Poor Body Image

-Low self-esteem may coincide with poor boundaries and difficulties prioritizing your needs.
-It really may seem like other people's values are more important than your own.
+It may also seem like other people's values are more important than your own.
 If this is the case, you might struggle to articulate what you want in your relationships, and it can be difficult to be assertive when the situation calls for it.

 We can work on treating low self-esteem connected to people-pleasing by: